 How Do You Take The First Step?

-When you call you will talk to a receptionist, you will be asked your name, address and telephone number and a general statement regarding your concerns.
-Insurance information is also needed as some companies require preauthorization for payment.
-Appointments can be scheduled Monday through Thursday (8:30AM – 9:00 PM) and Friday (8:30AM to 6:00 PM).
-There is an answering service available when the office is closed for emergencies.
 I am usually able to schedule an appointment within a week.
-If your situation is immediate I will make efforts to schedule you as soon as possible.
-I maintain office hours Monday through Friday Thursday and am available to meet with you both during day and evening hours.
+If your situation is immediate, I will make efforts to schedule you as soon as possible.
+I maintain office hours Monday through Thursday and am available to meet with you both during day and evening hours.

-Please do feel free to contact me with brief e-mail messages, however telephone is usually the most direct and fastest way to reach me.
-I check e-mail messages once a day Monday through Friday.
-I often prefer to respond to messages on the phone so if you care to, please leave a phone number in your e-mail message.
+Please do feel free to contact me with brief e-mail messages.
+I often prefer to respond to messages on the phone so be sure to leave a phone number in your e-mail message and a good time to reach you . .
+My email address is deshler@safeplacetotalk.com.

 Before Your First Appointment

 There is some information I would like you to read along with some forms to fill out before your first appointment.
-You may fill these form out online print these forms from the links below or if you prefer we can give you these forms at your first appointment – come a few minutes early to read and sign them.
+You may fill these forms out online through the Client Portal or if you prefer we can give you these forms at your first appointment – come a few minutes early to read and sign them.

-I realize filling out forms can be tedious – we I request this information to assure you of your rights as a client, and to gather information that will be help me provide the best possible service to you.
+I realize filling out forms can be tedious –I request this information to assure you of your rights as a client, and to gather information that will be help me provide the best possible service to you.
 If you have questions about these forms we can talk about them at our first session.

 What Will Happen at Your First Appointment?